erikaulin/erikaulin.github.io/_posts/2015-08-23-Munki-SSL-Docker.markdown

 ***

-### Create our lab environment
-VMware Fusion will be used in this tutorial so there will different steps for Virtualbox.
-It's high time to get started so lets create a Docker Machine where we will be hosting three containers: Data-only, Nginx with SSL certs and finally a SMB share used with the osx server.

-##### Docker Machine
-{% highlight bash %}
-docker-machine create -d vmwarefusion munki eval "$(docker-machine env munki)"
-{% endhighlight %}

-##### Network configuration
-In my lab environment I chose to use the NAT (vmware8) network.

-I want my VM's to have static IP's then I can create records in /etc/hosts on my machine and osx vm's.

-*Edit the dhcpd file with your favorit edit and add your hosts after the line ####### VMNET DHCP Configuration.
-End of "DO NOT MODIFY SECTION" ######.*

-{% highlight bash %}
-sudo vim /Library/Preferences/VMware\ Fusion/vmnet8/dhcpd.conf
-{% endhighlight %}

-*Want to use a CLI to check hosts MAC Address but during this lab lets use VMware Fusion App and check each hosts Network > Settings > Advanced Options and write down the MAC Address.*

-Added three host in my case, docker(munki) vm, osx client vm and a osx server vm.

-{% highlight bash %}
-host munki {
-    hardware ethernet EE:EE:EE:EE:EE:EE;
-    fixed-address 192.168.125.140;
-}
-host client {
-    hardware ethernet EE:EE:EE:EE:EE:EE;
-    fixed-address 192.168.125.141;
-}
-host server {
-    hardware ethernet EE:EE:EE:EE:EE:EE;
-    fixed-address 192.168.125.142;
-}
-{% endhighlight %}

-*Edit the hosts file with your favorit edit and add your hosts after the last line*

-{% highlight bash %}
-sudo vim /etc/hosts
-{% endhighlight %}

-{% highlight bash %}
-192.168.125.140 munki.example.com
-192.168.125.141	client.example.com
-192.168.125.142 server.example.com
-{% endhighlight %}

-Restart the vmnet, docker machine and your OSX VM's.

-{% highlight bash %}
-export PATH="$PATH:/Applications/VMware Fusion.app/Contents/Library/"
-sudo vmnet-cli --configure
-sudo vmnet-cli --stop
-sudo vmnet-cli --start
-docker-machine stop munki
-docker-machine start munki
-{% endhighlight %}

-***

 ### Create certificates and Docker containers.

 In this lab I'm using self-signed certificates but when you plan for a production solution you should go with certificates from an [Provider](https://en.wikipedia.org/wiki/Certificate_authority#Providers).

 During the signing proccess you need to fill in *County Code, State, City, Organization, Common Name, Department and e-mail* just remember the **password** as it will be used in the convert process.